 Increases in emissions may change atmospheric chemistry, the energy, water- and trace-gas budgets including cloudiness, precipitation formation, water supply to the atmosphere by evapotranspiration and sublimation as well as local weather.
 An increase in particles acting as cloud-condensation nuclei, for instance, may reduce droplet sizes, for which cloud and fog lifetimes increase, and precipitation may decrease.
 Note that cloud droplets build on these nuclei.
 The more nuclei exist the larger is the competition for water-vapor and the smaller the individual droplets will be.

 All these impacts are of huge concern at various levels and time scales especially as in polar regions, pollutant-removal processes are slow.
 Some impacts may become health and safety issues for humans living and working in the polar regions.
 Long-term exposure to elevated concentrations of particulate matter of diameters less than 2.5 micrometer – so-called PM2.5, for instance, is health adverse.
-The hairs in the nose can’t scavenge them and these particles get deep into your lungs.
+The hairs in your nose can’t scavenge them.
+Consequently, these particles get deep into your lungs.

 Deposition of contaminants on land, water and sea-ice may be a burden for Arctic ecosystems and subsidence lifestyle.
-Reduced visibility due to Arctic haze, low-level clouds as well as supercooled fog can cause hazardous conditions for small aircrafts, helicopters and vessels.
-Note that the term “supercooled” refers to water at temperatures below the freezing point.
+Reduced visibility due to Arctic haze, low-level clouds as well as super-cooled fog can cause hazardous conditions for small aircrafts, helicopters and vessels.
+Herein the term “super-cooled” refers to water at temperatures below the freezing point.

-Supercooled clouds and fog increase the risk of icing.
-Ships cruising through supercooled fog or close to the freezing point seas with splashing waves, for instance, may accumulate ice above the sea-waterline, become top-heavy and turn around potentially spilling some or their entire load.
-Such accidents may not only cause the lost of lives and economic damage, but depending on the load, may require cleanup, which again puts more humans, the environment, Arctic biota, and air quality at risk.
+Super-cooled clouds and fog increase the risk of icing.
+Ships cruising through super-cooled fog or close to the freezing point seas with splashing waves, for instance, may accumulate ice above the sea-waterline, become top-heavy and turn around potentially spilling some or their entire load.
+Such accidents may not only cause the lost of lives and economic damage, but depending on the load, may require cleanup.
+In the harsh weather of the Arctic, such endeavors again put more humans, the environment, Arctic biota, and air quality at risk.

 In a nutshell, pollution does not know any borders.
 Even regions with low emissions like Alaska or the Arctic receive polluted air by transport of pollutants emitted in other regions.
 Even though the air in Alaska and the Arctic is still pristine on average, periods of lower air-quality may occur due to local emissions (e.g. wildfires, shipping) or accumulation of pollutants under inversion (e.g. from emissions due to residential heating, traffic and power generation).
 In winter, it often occurs that Fairbanks has poor air quality while the areas on the hills above the inversions have pristine air.